 And so when I speak of being integral, these are the characteristics I have in mind.
 And regardless of the merits of Integral Theory as a whole, I do believe that whatever it is that emerges out of postmodernism must incorporate these characteristics.
 If nothing else, Ken Wilber has created an interesting sandbox for us to play in as we try to interpret our selves, our cultures, and our faith, and our past, present, and future.

-For more information, please see the Resources page on this site.
+For more information, please see my Annotated bibliography on Integral thought.